Economy of Russia

-Russia's vast geography is an important determinant of its economic activity, with the country holding a large share of the world's natural resources.
-It has been widely described as an energy superpower; as it has the world's largest natural gas reserves, the second-largest coal reserves, the eighth-largest oil reserves, and the largest oil shale reserves in Europe.
-It is the world's leading natural gas exporter, the second-largest natural gas producer, and the second-largest oil exporter, and producer.
-Russia's foreign exchange reserves are the world's fourth-largest.
-It has a labour force of roughly 70 million people, which is the world's sixth-largest.
-Russia is the world's second-largest exporter of arms.
-Russia also has the world's fifth-largest number of billionaires.
+Russia has large amounts of energy resources throughout its vast landmass, particularly natural gas and petroleum, which play a crucial role in its energy self-sufficiency and exports.
+The country has been widely described as an energy superpower; with it having the largest natural gas reserves in the world, the second-largest coal reserves, the eighth-largest oil reserves, and the largest oil shale reserves in Europe.
+Russia is the third-largest exporter of natural gas, the second-largest natural gas producer, the second-largest oil exporter and producer, and the third-largest coal exporter.
+As of 2020, its foreign exchange reserves were the fifth-largest in the world.
+Russia has a labour force of about 73 million people, which is the eighth-largest in the world.
+It is the third-largest exporter of arms in the world.
+The large oil and gas sector accounted up to 30% of Russia's federal budget revenues in 2024, down from 50% in the mid-2010s, suggesting economic diversification.